 mugambi.jouet [at] mcgill.ca (Email)

 Mugambi Jouet’s research focuses on criminal justice and comparative government from a multidisciplinary perspective.
 His writing has especially analyzed the peculiar historical evolution of American law, institutions, and sociopolitical culture compared to other Western democracies: Canada, European nations, Australia, and New Zealand.

 He is the author of Exceptional America: What Divides Americans From the World and From Each Other (University of California Press, 2017), a comprehensive book on the relationship between American exceptionalism and the intense polarization of modern America.
 His multiple scholarly articles have further explored the roots of attitudes toward crime, mass incarceration, and the death penalty.
-His upcoming article in the Journal of Criminal Law and Criminology compares the historical evolution of draconian punishments in the West.
+His forthcoming article, "Mass Incarceration Paradigm Shift?: Convergence in an Age of Divergence" (read on SSRN), in the Journal of Criminal Law and Criminology, compares the historical evolution of draconian punishments in the West.